Deliver “Delight and Passion” to people

 Kyohei Kishida

-Responsible for planning displays, from research at museums to preparation for operation.
-Proposes, plans, designs and directs content for museums with strong themes in local areas, and creates displays with cutting-edge researchers.
-In addition, creates new displays such as inclusive concept design and citizen participation at museums, and researches the evolution of displays at the Japan Pavilion at the World Expo.
+I am responsible for planning displays, from research to operational preparations for museums and other institutions.
+I propose, plan, design, and direct the content for regional museums with strong thematic focus, working with leading researchers to create displays.
+I also conduct research on new displays methods such as inclusive concept design and citizen participation in museums, as well as the evolution of displays at the Japan Pavilion of World Expo.

 PAGE TOP